emlun/netcruncher/README.md

 results, identities and the like (Actually, it runs all the scripts in the `preprocessed/` directory.
 Take a look at them to see which variables you get.).
-Try running some of the other `*.m` scripts as well, and start experimenting on your own!
+Try running some of the other `*.m` scripts as well, or run `crunch.m` to run them all in sequence, and then start experimenting on your own!

 Contributing